-Air Fare: \$1,100.00 out-of-state, \$550.00 in-state, or state vehicle utilized \$0 Lodging: \$175 (includes 10% hotel tax) out-of-state per day, \$99 (includes 10% hotel tax) in-state per day, or CHP Academy housing utilized \$0 Rental Car: \$42.00 per day or state vehicle utilized \$0 Parking: \$30 per day, if necessary
+Air Fare: \$1,100.00 out-of-state, \$550.00 in-state, or state vehicle utilized \$0 utilized \$0

+Lodging: \$175 (includes 10% hotel tax) out-of-state per day, \$99 (includes 10% hotel tax) in-state per day, or CHP Academy housing

+Rental Car: \$42.00 per day or state vehicle utilized \$0

-Employee per diem: \$46 per day
+Parking: \$30 per day, if necessary Employee per diem: \$46 per day

-CVSA Meetings and Annual Conference - The CHP's participation in CVSA meetings and the annual conference ensures that CHP's interests are considered in regard to CMV safety.
+CVSA Meetings, Annual Conference and Safety Symposium - The CHP's participation in CVSA meetings, annual conference and safety symposium ensures that CHP's interests are considered in regard to CMV safety.
 The consistency in regulations enhances safety and promotes a positive business culture for the improved transportation of goods.
 Numerous high profile topics for both industry and enforcement personnel are discussed at these meetings and annual conference.
 Discussions include future rule making proposals and various topics covering regulations and pertinent changes affecting the CMV industry.